-The difference between restumping and underpinning is restumping is a foundation repair process used for houses that are built on stumps.
+The main difference between restumping and underpinning is that restumping is used for houses that are built on stumps.
 Whereas, underpinning is used for houses built on a slab or strip footing.

-Restumping is used to replace damaged stumps with new ones, whereas underpinning is used to stabilize the foundation.
+Restumping is used to replace damaged stumps with new ones, whereas underpinning is used to stabilise the concrete slab or footing.
 They are used on completely different foundation structures.
-This blog post will discuss their differences and how to recognize them.
+This blog post will discuss their differences and how to recognise them.

-Restumping is a repair process where damaged house stumps are replaced with new stumps.
-The process is only applicable when the structure is built on stumps.
-Please note that restumping and reblocking are often used interchangeably, so don’t get confused.
-You can check our other blog posts to know more.
+Restumping is the foundation repair process where damaged house stumps are replaced with new stumps.
+This only applicable when the structure is built on stumps and not on a concrete slab or footing.
+The terms restumping and reblocking are often used to describe the same process. you can check our other blog posts to know more.

 There are three most commonly used materials for stumps, each with distinct advantages and disadvantages.
 They are: